Aiswarya-Menon/Navasense/README.md

 - [ ] on saving the link should save accordingly
 - [ ] recursively know what is inside than explicity telling
+- [ ] graphical storage of data
+- [ ] numerical data also verified and stored as CSV